bharagha/eas-fork/metro-ai-suite/metro-vision-ai-app-recipe/smart-intersection/docs/user-guide/how-to-deploy-helm.md

 - **Tools Installed**: Install the required tools:
   - Kubernetes CLI (kubectl)
   - Helm 3 or later
+- **cert-manager**: Will be installed as part of the deployment process (instructions provided below)

 ## Steps to Deploy